xpack/web-jekyll/pages/dev-tools/cmake/install.md

 ```

 This command will always install the latest available version,
-in the central xPacks repository, which is a platform dependent folder
+in the central xPacks storage, which is a platform dependent folder
 (check the output of the `xpm` command for the actual folder used on
 your platform).